 There are numerous hobby knife sets you can pick up with blades of all different sizes and shapes.

 You only need 1 handle (I’ve had the same one for over 20 years) and simply replace the blades when you need to.
 This is used for many things, such as trimming the excess sprue parts from your model pieces and cutting out water slide transfers.
 It can also be used for removing mould lines.
 However, unless you have a feathery touch, you can end up taking away more plastic than you expect them to.
-This is
+This is why it’s often better to get a specific mould line removal tool.

-The below tools are for when you want to transition from a complete beginner and each in turn will either improve your modelling or hobbying skill or just make your life a lot easier.
+The below tools are for when you want to transition from a complete beginner and each, in turn, will either improve your modelling or hobbying skill or just make your life a lot easier.

 Whilst, like paint,

-I’ve seen some mind-blowing painters who do not use primer at all. (these are for display only, not for use in wargames).
+I’ve seen some mind-blowing painters who do not use a primer at all. (these are for display only, not for use in wargames).

 Most companies who produce Miniatures and Wargames Model Paints will also create Rattle-Can Spray Primers in various colours.
 Games Workshop’s Citadel range is well known and you can also pick up Primers from Army painter & Privateer Press.